In-Data-We-Trust/In-Data-We-Trust.github.io/_authors/pratik.md

 ---

 Founder of In Data We Trust and a huge Data enthusiast.
 Strives for simplicity over complexity and believes in building platforms in a way that enable analysts and scientist to engineer data.

-Please contact me on LinkedIn if you want to get in touch! - https://www.linkedin.com/in/pratikpatel89/